demicarata/motion_based_rr_estimation/README.md

 # Motion-Based Respiratory Rate Extraction Algorithms

 This project includes a main program that can run one of three different algorithms on a video of an infant subject to extract the respiratory rate.
 The extracted values are compared to a ground-truth file, after which statistics about this comparison are added to a .csv file, for further analysis.
-This work is part of the Research Project at TU Delft.
+This work is part of the 2024/2025 Q2 [Research Project](https://github.com/TU-Delft-CSE/Research-Project) at [TU Delft](https://www.tudelft.nl/).

 ## Table of Contents
 - [Prerequisites](#prerequisites)